-Trainee Finder is a scheme that matches talented individuals with feature films, high-end TV dramas or children's TV productions.
+Trainee Finder is a programme that matches talented individuals with feature films, high-end TV dramas, children's TV and animation productions.

-People with a passion and talent for film, high-end TV or children's TV, apply for the Trainee Finder scheme.
+People with a passion and talent for film, high-end TV children's TV or animation, apply for the Trainee Finder scheme.
 Successful applicants become part of an industry-recognised group of talented new entrants.

 A production notifies us if they are looking to take on trainees for their production and which departments they are interested in considering trainees for.
 We will then inform all relevant trainees of the opportunity.
 Details of those who are interested will be submitted to the production and the production will then invite any trainees it wishes to meet for an interview.

 “I didn’t actually know anyone in the industry.
 ScreenSkills gave me that step up.”

 Sophia Mascarenhas, former Trainee Finder hair and make-up trainee on the film 1917